-- Click the Applications button, then in the dialog displayed, select the Oracle server VM from the list and click Edit.
+- Click the Applications button, then in the dialog displayed, select the Oracle server machine from the list and click Edit.

 - On the General tab, make sure you have the Require successful application processing option selected in the Applications section.